enriquepablo/sunet-se-content/_Documentation/Content Metadata.md

 Here we look at the different metadata items that characterize each content item.

-## Generic metadata
+## Common metadata

 For all types of content.

 - **Title**: The title for the page.
 This will appear as the title within the web page, and also as the title in the tabs and in the browser bar.
-- **Date**: Creation date.
+- **Date**: Creation timestamp.
 Should be set when applying a template.
-- **Modified**: Modification date.
-It should not need to be edited by hand, there is a plugin that updates it automatically.
+- **Modified**: Modification timestamp.
+It should not need to be edited by hand, there is a tool in the toolbar to insert timestamps.
 - **Slug**: This is the path under which the content will be shown in the site, without the leading slash.
 So for example if we want to publish a page at `https://sunet.se/om-sunet/some-page`, the Slug should be `om-sunet/some-page`.
 Slugs can only be composed of lower case letters, numbers, dashes and slashes.
 - **Status**: One of `draft`, `published`, or `hidden`.
 - **Authors**: the authors of the page.
-Not much used at the moment.
+Not much used at the moment (the authors in the wordpress content did not exist in the people feed).
 - **Lang**: The language of the page.
 - **Translation**: Whether the page is the translation of another page.